Skip to content

 sanctum doctor # full diagnostic

-status should print a single line ending in green text. doctor runs deeper checks: each cloud backend, the Keychain credentials, the LaunchAgent that runs daily backups, and the network paths.
+status should print a single line ending in green text. doctor runs deeper checks: the com.sanctum.* LaunchAgents, the AI providers it routes to (Claude, Gemini, the local MLX seat), and the restic backup repos — running a real restic check on each.
+One OK line when healthy, --full for every row.
 Everything green is the goal.

 WhatWhereHow long it lasts